equalitie/open-corroborator/doc/system.rst

   * stores data in a mysql database
   * indexes data in a Solr search engine
   * stores media uploads locally and (optionally) in Amazon S3
-  * create thumbnail images of uploaded media
+  * creates thumbnail images of uploaded media
   * proxies media requests to Amazon S3
   * proxies search requests to Solr
   * exchanges data with a backbone-based Javascript frontend application